Travelling to Greece in June is one of the best decisions to make if you are not a fan of extremely hot weather or crowds.

 The peninsula has been separated by the mainland since 1893 when the Corinth Canal started its operation.
 Nowadays, there are bridges that connect the two pieces of land both from above and underwater and you will most likely be travelling on one of them as you drive or train from Athens.

-Between 1600 BC and 1100 BC this was the place where the Mycenean civilization flourished.
+Between 1600 BC and 1100 BC this was the place where the Mycenaean civilization flourished.
 Even if you are not a history enthusiast, there are many things you can now enjoy due to the innovations of those that came before.

 You can visit the archaeological site of Mycenae or Mikines and walk through the Lion Gate.
 The only monument of the Greek Bronze Age that survives.

 There is so much to see and do depending on the type of travel you had in mind.
-From the charming little towns of Nafplio and Aigio to the history of Corinth and Sparta, the options are endless.
+From the charming little towns of Nafplion and Aigio to the history of Corinth and Sparta, the options are endless.

 Dozens of beaches and castles waiting to be explored and unique flavours to be tasted.